 Your ex has already made the first contact.
 In your first response, you have the opportunity to set the record straight on an important issue.

 “Well, I’ve been married for (state the number) of years.
 My spouse and I met at (name the place).
-He or she is a (occupation, not an adjectival clue to his character).”
-Say whatever you choose to, as long as you talk positively about your partner.
+He or she is a (occupation).”
+Add whatever else you choose, as long as you talk positively about your partner.

 Then ask, “What about you?
 Did you ever get married?”
 If you ask about the other persons' marital status before you mention yours, you might give the impression that you are inquiring about an opportunity to take up the previous relationship where you left off.
 Establish from the start, that you respect marriage--yours and your friend's.

 (2) Set Rules for Further Communication

 If you are in distant cities, and agree to talk occasionally (birthdays, sharing family news, etc) it would be respectful to introduce the spouses.
-Have your friend greet your spouse on the phone; let your friend know that that you would like to greet his or her spouse.
+Have your friend greet your spouse on the phone; let your friend know that you would like to greet his or her spouse.
 That way, if the spouses answer when you call each other's homes, they would not be strangers.

 Nowadays, Skype and Face Time are available where all four can share a conversation.
 You may argue that the spouses should feel secure in the marriage.
 You’re right, and it wise to support that feeling of security by acting discreetly.

 No leaving the room to talk a call from your ex.
 If your spouse is not at home when your friend calls, be as respectful the same way you would if he or she were there.
 Don’t cheapen your marriage which is intended for a lifetime by a few minutes of forbidden conversation.